ysthakur/fred/writeup/writeup.typ

   [Yes], [10184751983], [3.900381]
 )

+Now that this change has been made, I can't think of any cases where my algorithm would perform noticeably worse than base lazy mark scan.

 = Conclusion

+I made a language that uses automatic reference counting and in it, I implemented a compiler optimization to make lazy mark scan avoid scanning certain objects based on type information.
+Whether this optimization would actually be better than base lazy mark scan on real code remains to be seen, but it should never perform significantly worse than base lazy mark scan.

+It should limit how much of the heap you scan, because when processing PCRs from one SCC, you only ever scan objects from that same SCC.
+This lets you avoid entire subgraphs, which could be useful if you have objects close to the GC roots constantly being deleted.
+I have no idea how often a situation like that would arise in real code, though.

+The work I've done here is more applicable to functional languages than languages like Java, where a lot of garbage collection research is focused.
+Java has subtyping, which makes it harder to tell which types can form cycles with which other types.
+Mutability is also a lot more common, partly because a lot of Java developers don't use `final` as much as they should, so from the compiler's perspective, it's harder to tell if cycles can happen.
+It's also just more common to have cycles [citation needed I guess but whatever].

 = Future work <future_work>

 == Formal verification

-I worry that this algorithm isn't actually sound.
+I worry a little that this algorithm isn't actually sound.
 It would be nice to prove using Coq or something that, if you group and sort PCRs according to the SCC of their type and process each group separately in order, you'll still collect all cycles.

 == Applying this to newer algorithms

 The papers I was working off are pretty old.
 My implementation was built on top of the original lazy mark scan algorithm, even though cycle collection for reference counting has come a long way since.
-Even back in 2001, @java_without_coffee_breaks had a complicated concurrent cycle collector, and I have no idea if my stuff applies there.
+Even back in 2001, @java_without_coffee_breaks/@Bacon_Rajan_concurrent_collection had a complicated concurrent cycle collector, and I have no idea if my stuff applies there.
 If newer algorithms can't be improved using the stuff I talked about here, then my project won't have been very useful.

+In addition to concurrency, collectors can also use tracing rather than trial deletion for finding cycles.
+The stuff I worked on here isn't immediately applicable outside of trial deletion, but it would be interesting to explore how information about types could make tracing more focused or something.

 == Adding this to existing languages

 There's nothing special about #smallcaps[Fred] as a language, and so the compiler optimizations and runtime worked on here can be applied to an existing compiled language.
 Such a language would have plenty of code available already, and this could be used for creating more meaningful benchmarks than the ones I made above.

+== Restrictions to help the compiler

+Aside from immutable fields, the compiler doesn't have much information to help it determine what can form cycles with what.
+It would be interesting to explore possible restrictions that programmers could put on function parameters or whatever in order to give the compiler more information and let it make more optimizations.

 = Why name it #smallcaps[Fred]?